wptrainingteam/learn-wp-content/blog-posts/converting-shortcodes-to-blocks.md

 edit: EditPlayer,
 ```

-I found custom components to be so useful, that I ended up creating custom components for pretty much [everything eventually](https://github.com/CastosHQ/Seriously-Simple-Podcasting/tree/master/src/components), and it's something I still do today when I see code that's going to be repeated, or could be simplified by separating it into it's own component.
+I found custom components to be so useful, that I ended up creating custom components for pretty much [everything eventually](https://github.com/CastosHQ/Seriously-Simple-Podcasting/tree/master/src/components), and it's something I still do today when I see code that's going to be repeated, or could be simplified by separating it into its own component.

 ## A note on importing packages and components